PPM Logo

 g.
 Whether the alleged conduct adversely affects the UC San Diego Community and/or the pursuit of the University’s objectives.

-6. The UC San Diego Police Department may share information with the Office of Student Conduct regarding on or off-campus student conduct that may violate the Standards of Conduct.
+6. The UC San Diego Police Department may share information with SAGE regarding on or off-campus student conduct that may violate the Standards of Conduct.

 B. INTERPRETATION OF REGULATIONS & APPLICABILITY

 These Procedures serve as a general notice of our community standards.
-It is not written as specifically or practiced in the same way as local, state, or federal law.
+It is not written as specifically or practiced in the same way as federal, state, or local law.
 As such, it should be viewed as a framework to educate through an accountability process.
-Additionally, conduct prohibited by the Standards of Conduct may or may not violate local, state, or federal law, and the University may address such conduct independent of and/or concurrently with other legal proceedings.
+Additionally, conduct prohibited by the Standards of Conduct may or may not violate federal, state, or local law.
+The University may address such conduct independent of and/or concurrently with legal proceedings.

-1. These Procedures supersede any and all previous versions of the UC San Diego Student Conduct Code and these Procedures.
+1. These Procedures supersede all previous versions of the UC San Diego Student Conduct Procedures (previously titled as the UC San Diego Student Conduct Code).
 PACAOS Section 100.00 and these Procedures, serve as the official reference for non-academic student conduct matters at UC San Diego.
 All matters of non-academic student conduct at UC San Diego may be handled in accordance with these Procedures, unless superseded by a specific procedure of a professional school or program under the purview of the University.
 In such instances, professional schools or programs may hold students accountable based on school or program-specific policies.

-2. The Policy on Integrity of Scholarship (http://senate.ucsd.edu/Operating-Procedures/Senate-Manual/Appendices/2) governs all instances of academic misconduct.
-However, these Procedures apply to non-academic student conduct (e.g. falsifying documents, furnishing false information) discovered as part of an academic misconduct incident.
+2. The Academic Integrity Policy (http://senate.ucsd.edu/Operating-Procedures/Senate-Manual/Appendices/2) governs all instances of academic misconduct.
+However, these Procedures apply to non-academic student conduct (e.g., falsifying documents, furnishing false information) discovered as part of an academic misconduct incident.

 3. Reports of alleged violations where the incident occurred prior to the adoption of the most recent version of these Procedures will be resolved using the version in effect when the incident occurred.

-4. If any portion of these Procedures are invalidated or deemed to be unenforceable, the remainder of these Procedures will remain in effect.
+4. If any portion of these Procedures is invalidated or deemed to be unenforceable, the remainder of these Procedures will remain in effect.

 C. STANDARDS OF CONDUCT

-Violations of any of the Standards of Conduct described in PACAOS Section 102.00 and/or in this section, including attempts to engage in or aid in such conduct, violate the University’s community standards (and may be subject to action under the processes outlined in these Procedures).
+Violations of the Standards of Conduct described in PACAOS Section 102.00 and/or in Section C of these Procedures below, including attempts to engage in or aid in such conduct, violate the University’s Standards of Conduct and may be subject to these Procedures.
 These standards will not be used to restrict the lawful exercise of constitutionally protected rights of freedom of speech or assembly.

 2. Unlawful assembly, as described in PACAOS Section 102.15, includes two or more people assembling together to commit an unlawful act, or a lawful act in a violent, boisterous, or tumultuous manner, as defined by state law.